 Explores the fundamentals of screenplay composition through the use of various writing exercises and workshop techniques.
 Discussion of dramatic structure and the elements of good storytelling.
 Students will review movie scenes and compose their own scenes to be read and discussed in class.
-Meets the arts & letters requirements for the AAOT degree.
 Recommended: Placement in RD-115.
-Prerequisite: Placement in WR-121 or instructor consent.
+Prerequisite: Pass WR-095 or placement in WR-121 or instructor consent.

-WR 263 Advanced Screenwriting 4 credits, Spring 4 class hours/week
+WR-263 Advanced Screenwriting 4 credits, Spring

 Continuation in the development of students' competency in the fundamentals of screenplay composition through the use of various writing exercises and workshop techniques.
-Meets the arts & letters requirements for the AAOT degree.
 Recommended: Placement in RD-115.
 Prerequisite: Pass WR-262 or instructor consent.